Slavic raid on Kungahälla: Raid

 The raid was begun by Ratibor I. Slavic raiders sailed from Pomerania, possibly from Rügen island.
 Sailing to the Kungahälla likely took 4–5 days.
 Snorri states that inhabitants of the city were warned prior about the incoming raiders.
 The raiders carried out sorties on Kungahälla through the Göta älv.
 Part of raiders on the Eastern side, Ratibor's force on the Western side, while others landed on ground.
 The raiders set nine merchant ships on fire and plundered surroundings.
 Out of Skurbagar town, 200 Norwegian troops attempted to stop the raiders, but were repulsed.

 The siege of Kungahälla likely lasted until 12 August, with Ratibor I promising mercy to Kungahälla garrison if they surrendered.
 However, Slavic raiders broke their promise.
 They plundered the city, massacred the inhabitants "unfit for labour", and took the rest into slavery to Slavic lands.

 Aftermath

 According to Snorri Sturluson, the raid left irrecoverable damage on Kungahälla.
 Thousands were enslaved by the Slavic raiders during the raid.
 At the same time, this raid became one of the last major victories for Pomeranians.
 In 1136, Eric II of Denmark raided Rügen.
-This was claimed to be the "revenge for Kungahälla", but that's unlikely to be the case.
+This was claimed to be the "revenge for Kungahälla", but Zaroff claims that's unlikely to be the case.
 Eric's motive was to convert Slavic pagans to Christianity, since his raid was aimed at a religious site.
 Slavs negotiated with Danes, but didn't follow the agreement and continued their pagan practices after Danish withdrew.